 Stowmarket High School offers a wide variety of extra-curricular activities which have been mapped in the SMSC audit.
 Students have the opportunity to attend different clubs at lunchtime and after school.
 The school also offer an extensive range of trips and visits.

 Inspirational Futures

-Stowmarket High School offers a wide range of activities within the Inspirational Futures Programme, more information can be found on the following page:
+Stowmarket High School offers a wide range of activities within the Inspirational Futures Programme.